cagov/innovation-hub.ca.gov/docs/pages/content-design/odi-style-guide.md

 In websites or digital services, do not use *italics*.
 This makes text harder to read.
 Use **bold** for emphasis instead.
 In an image caption or data chart note, use smaller text.

+One exception is to use italics for words in another language (for example: *sine qua non*).
+This should happen rarely.
+Translate terms into the same language as the rest of your content whenever possible.

 ### Larger introductory text

 On webpages, use larger introductory text on the first paragraph to state its most important takeaway.
 This sets people’s expectations about what they’ll find on this page and if it’s valuable to them.